Slashdot

 Of course, we can't know the truth just yet since both the White House and the press (ex.
 Techdirt) have no credibility.

-Trump already released tax return (Score:2)
+Trump already released tax return (Score:3)

 Just before Racheal Maddow Released Trumps' tax return for him, Trump himself released one year of taxes - in which Trump payed over *$30 million*.
 IN income tax.
 For one year.
 So what is going to be exciting about the other years, finding out that every year he pays ~30 million in personal income taxes?